ywwg/art-guidelines/temple_grant_application.md

 You may provide several proposed funding models, one for each grant tier you apply for.
 Remember -- you can apply for multiple funding tiers, but there is no partial funding.

-#### Project Placement
-Where would you like your project to be placed?
-Priority will be given to returning projects.

 #### Leave No Trace Plan
 Please describe your LNT Plan.